gencat/gobierto-budgets-comparator-gen-cat/INSTALL.md

 - Amazon AWS S3 keys
 - Mailchimp API credentials (only if you want to integrate with Mailchimp)
-- Rollbar, as exception notification tool (you can replace it easily)

 We recommend you to prepare the credentials from these services before you continue with this tutorial.